JefferyWlLee/1800_2023100_BBY13/README.md

 # Project Title

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+This is a browser based webb application that helps people avoid situations where they end up without essential supplies or basic needs during extreme weather events

 ## 2. Names of Contributors
 List team members and/or short bio's here...